 Soaring Stocks Raises Importance Of Diversifying

-Retirement investors sometimes think broadening asset allocation is as easy plunking 401(k) contributions into a fund investing in the Standard & Poor 500, which is called a "broad market index."
+Retirement investors sometimes think broadening asset allocation is as easy as plunking 401(k) contributions into a fund investing in the Standard & Poor 500, which is called a "broad market index."
 But 500 stocks is not a diversified portfolio.
 It diversifies exposure in a single asset class - namely, large U.S. companies with a market capitalization of more than $10 billion.
 That's not a broadly diversified portfolio.

 © 2018.
 All Rights Reserved.